 Put heaven palaces shaming later.

-Across the panel, another painting more or less with the same date and genre shows Shah Abbas II, and his guest, Nadar Mohammad Khan, another governor of Turkistan, came to Iran after his enthronement to take over power again.
-On the top-left corner, the method of serving food in the golden covered dishes is shown.
+Across the panel, another painting more or less with the same date and genre shows Shah Abbas II, and his guest, Nadar Mohammad Khan, another governor of Turkistan, who came to Iran after his enthronement to take over power again.
+On the top-left corner, the method of serving food in the golden-covered dishes is shown.
 After checking to see that they were fit to eat, they were sealed to be served safely.
-Although the panels have been painted in two dimensions, the third dimension, the details of each feast can be readily felt.
+Although the panels have been painted in two dimensions, in the third dimension, the details of each feast can be readily felt.

-In the middle of the hall, on both sides, there are also two opposite panels of painting with different styles known as the Tea House genre.
+In the middle of the hall, on both sides, there are also two opposite panels of paintings with different styles known as the Tea House genre.
 The western panel shows the Chaldoran battlefield where the war between Iran (Shah Esmail I) and the Ottoman Empire (Sultan Salim) started in 1514 A.D.
-During the war, Iran was defeated because the Ottoman army equipped with firearms (rifles, cannon, etc) and outnumbered the Iranians, but the Iranian soldiers and local people. fought so bravely that Iran was safe for a couple of decades on the western borders, and it prepared the condition for taking the initial steps to outfit with firearms.
-On the eastern side, another battlefield shown between Iran and India in 1738 A.D. during the reign of Nader Shah, the king of the Afshar Dynasty, against Mohammad Gorkani (the Indian king) that came to an end when Delhi conquered by Nader.
-Plenty of treasures transferred to Iran including two unique pieces of diamonds, each one as big as an egg ("Kuh-your' and 'Darya-e-Nour'), and the Peacock Throne.
+During the war, Iran was defeated because the Ottoman army was equipped with firearms (rifles, cannons, etc) and outnumbered the Iranians, but the Iranian soldiers and local people. fought so bravely that Iran was safe for a couple of decades on the western borders, and it prepared the condition for taking the initial steps to outfit with firearms.
+On the eastern side, another battlefield was shown between Iran and India in 1738 A.D. during the reign of Nader Shah, the king of the Afshar Dynasty, against Mohammad Gorkani (the Indian king) which came to an end when Delhi was conquered by Nader.
+Plenty of treasures were transferred to Iran including two unique pieces of diamonds, each one as big as an egg ("Kuh-your' and 'Darya-e-Nour'), and the Peacock Throne.
 On the southwestern corner of the Throne Hall, another panel with 5.9 meters by 2.2 meters dimensions, shows Homayoun, the Indian king who was deposed, and took refuge in Iran (1544 A.D.) painted.
-After a 15-months stay in Iran, he came to power again by Shah Tahmasb's support.
+After a 15-months stay in Iran, he came to power again with Shah Tahmasb's support.

 The sixth panel depicts the portrait of another battlefield between Iran (Shah Esmail) and the Uzbeks (Sheibak Khan), which led to the victory of Iran, although the Uzbeks were extraordinarily swift archers and riders.
 After this triumph, the frontiers of Iran were safe and in peace for a long time.
 On the ceilings, some elaborate paintings of geometric and floral designs attract attention.
 On both sides of the northern and southern parts, on a pale green background, there is a collection of flora and fauna of Esfahan, some are still extant and some others became extinct many years ago.
 In-display cases, round the hall there are manuscripts, costumes, metal vessels, and the like.
 Two manuscripts of the Holy Qur'an on parchment exist that one of them sealed by Emam Hassan's (a.s.) seal for its authenticity with a Kufic style and penmanship of Abol Barakat and 'Abol-Asvad-e-Doelli' in the 10th century, is very eye-catching.
-Another item which is worth mentioning is a peace-treaty scroll of the 10th century regarded as a human rights charter, between Emam Ali (a.s.) and the religious minority of Christians.
+Another item that is worth mentioning is a peace-treaty scroll of the 10th century regarded as a human rights charter, between Emam Ali (a.s.) and the religious minority of Christians.
 To have a more comprehensive prospect about the palace, it is well worth strolling around.
 There are lour porches on the four-direction Views.
 On the northern and the southern sides, four columns made O plane-tree supporting structures with 4.5 meters distance from one another, and other mural paintings show some European paintings done by two Dutch painters (Angel and Lokar) living in Esfahan, during the reign of Shah Abbas II.
 In general, all of the indoor and outdoor paintings were executed by Iranian artists, except the European